Asian stocks rise after Wall St breaks string of declines

 More factories, shops and other businesses are allowed to reopen this week in Shanghai and in the Chinese capital, Beijing, after authorities declared outbreaks under control.
 The Shanghai city government promised rent and tax cuts, faster approvals for construction projects and more subsidies for electric car purchases.

-In energy markets, benchmark U.S. crude rose $1.15 to $116.22 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international oils, advanced $1.16 to $116.72 per barrel in London.
+In energy markets, benchmark U.S. crude rose 88 cents to $115.95 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oils, advanced 79 cents to $116.35 per barrel in London.